MarcusGastaldello/FRICOSIPY/docs/model_structure.md

 # Model Structure

-The following interactive diagram shows the structure of the *FRICOSIPY* model, allowing new users to familiarise themselves
+The following interactive diagram shows the structure of the *FRICOSIPY*, allowing new users to familiarise themselves with the model.
+Unless the user intents to adapt the model, it is only necessary to interact with the main *Python* scipts in the root directory to run a *FRICOSIPY* simulation.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />